 Jitsi (hosted on non-IACR servers) allows you to host watch parties, whereby you and others watch a talk or Q&A session together.
 Like chat, watch parties encourage discussion and interaction amongst attendees.
 We recommend starting these from Zulip on chat.iacr.org.

 We have set up a variety of social events for each day at the conference, and have listed them in the program.
-On Tuesday, we have the more experimental social events.
-Otherwise we'll be using breakout rooms on Zoom following the last session of each day.
+In order to try to accommodate attendees living in many different time zones, we have varied the times at which the social events are held.

 If you'd like to start your own social events, and want to allow other attendees to join, post a link on Zulip at chat.iacr.org.